thinhpxse/fcj-workshop-template/fcj-workshop-template-main/content/5-Workshop/5.2-Prerequiste/_index.md

 ---
-title : "Prerequiste"
+title : "Prerequisites"
+date :  2025-12-06
 weight : 2
 chapter : false
 pre : " <b> 5.2. </b> "
 ---

+{{% notice warning %}}
+⚠️ **Note:** The information below is for reference purposes only.
+Please **do not copy verbatim** for your report, including this warning.
+{{% /notice %}}

-#### IAM permissions
+#### Required IAM Permissions

-Add the following IAM permission policy to your user account to deploy and cleanup this workshop.
+Before starting this workshop, you must ensure your AWS IAM user or role has sufficient permissions to create and manage the necessary resources.
+Attach the following custom IAM policy to your user account or assume a role with these permissions.

+**Important Security Notes:**
+- Review all permissions before applying to understand what resources will be created
+- These permissions are required for workshop deployment and cleanup operations
+- After completing the workshop, consider removing these permissions if they're no longer needed
+- For production environments, always follow the principle of least privilege
 ```
 {
     "Version": "2012-10-17",